 Clive Potter

 Clive is a retired electronics technician with experience in computer programming.
-He has worked offshore and onshore in hydrographic surveying, oil platform jacket inspection by ROV, fishing and downhole oil tools.
+He has worked offshore and onshore in hydrographic surveying, oil platform jacket inspection by ROV, fishing technology and downhole oil tools.
+He has lived in NE Scotland for 49 years, the last 24 in Tillydrone and is interested in sustainability, cycling and music.

-He has lived in NE Scotland for 45 years, the last 20 in Tillydrone and is interested in sustainability, cycling and music.
-He is a member of Aberdeen Climate Action, Friends of the Earth, The Acclamations choir and Tillydrone Community Development Association.
-He has volunteered at Aberdeen Cyrenians and currently volunteers at CFINE delivering food parcels by cargo bike as well as at the ACE hydro, keeping the water intake clear of debris and maintaining the electronic control system.
-He also assists with maintaining the landscape and has planted quite a few trees along with other directors and volunteers.
+He is a member of Aberdeen Climate Action, Friends of the Earth, The Northern Lights Singers and a trustee of Tillydrone Community Development Association.
+He has volunteered at Aberdeen Cyrenians and currently volunteers at CFINE collecting coffee grounds from a local cafe for composting in Earth & Worms community garden and at a community bicycle workshop in Middlefield Community Project as well as at the ACE hydro, keeping the water intake clear of debris and maintaining the electronic control system.

 Rick Vaughan